 We continued creating summaries with nuggets of information highlighted for the 60+ extensive reports with past research.
 We grouped these nuggets into knowledge areas.
 And then grouped these into a higher level of strategic interest to give a birds eye view of the existing knowledge they have.
 This high level review was a great way to look for knowledge gaps too.
 Some of these were obvious and stood out a mile, others became apparent through our ongoing engagement with the client.

 Illustrated magazines as entry points to the reports

 We wanted to create a really easy entry point into this knowledge.
 And we settled on two ways for people to find past research that could be interesting to them:

 – A map of all the knowledge areas linked to our summaries and the original reports .
 This could be useful for a research team to scan the knowledge that exists and dive in where needed.

-Creating a visual entry point to the past research provides the client team a way to navigate our analysis and find the past research relevant to them and other stakeholders in the organisation.
-Based on the gaps identified in the existing research they have also defined their research agenda for the next year.
+Creating a visual entry point to the past research gave us a way for client teams to navigate our analysis and find the past research relevant to them.